istanbuli-mostafa/Portfolio/README.md

 # Portfolio
-This Personal portfolio will compromise of a couple of projects to showcase skills in SQL and R.
+This Personal portfolio will compromise of a couple of projects to showcase skills in SQL and R. Please feel free to further connect and provide your opinion on the work I've done and please make sure to revisit my protfolio as I will always keep adding to it.

 ## Project 1: Data Exploration Using SQL
 This project will be conducted on a dataset recording COVID-19 Deaths.
 The project tends to showcase my SQL skills to examine and explore data to spot trends and correlations.Tha data set was retrieved from ourworldindata which is a charitable organization based in the UK that collects data on major issues occuring in our world.